bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/exercise-1.md

 - It has color, shape, size.
 - It can call people (who does that anymore?), text people, SnapChat them, etc...

-It's the same thing with objects, they have characteristics (called **attributes**) and things that they can do (called **methods** or **functions** depending on the context).
+It's the same thing with objects, they have characteristics ( **attributes**) and things that they can do (called **methods** or **functions** depending on the context).